-The first only sets the buffer and the buffer length, so the datagram will be ready for receiving only.
-The second also sets the remote node address and remote port number, so it will be ready for sending.
+The first only sets the buffer and the buffer length, so the datagram object will be ready for receiving.
+The second also sets the remote node address and remote port number, so the datagram object is then ready for sending.